Hugh-Cameron/Hugh-Cameron/README.md

-A personal repository for random assorted projects, to further my skills as a learning programmer
+A personal profile for random assorted projects, to further my skills as a learning programmer